Carlos Correa Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Astros pitching staff leads the league.
+- The 9.9 strikeouts per nine innings compiled by the Astros pitching staff ranks first in the league.

-- The Astros have a 3.23 team ERA that ranks first among all MLB pitching staffs.
+- The Astros have the first-ranked team ERA across all MLB pitching staffs (3.19).

-- Astros pitchers combine to give up 56 home runs (1.1 per game), the eighth-fewest in the league.
+- Astros pitchers combine to surrender the eighth-fewest home runs in baseball (56 total, one per game).

-- Bielak (1-2) takes the mound for the Astros in his fifth start of the season.
-He has a 3.55 ERA in 25 1/3 innings pitched, with 22 strikeouts.

-- His last time out was on Wednesday against the Milwaukee Brewers, when the righty went 6 2/3 innings, surrendering four earned runs while giving up five hits.
+- In his last appearance on Saturday against the Oakland Athletics, the right-hander tossed seven innings, giving up two earned runs while surrendering four hits.

-- The 27-year-old has a 3.55 ERA and 7.8 strikeouts per nine innings across five games this season, while allowing a batting average of .300 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.